-The taste of the real place is delicious.On Friday, October 9, students and faculty members at Kyoto Computer Gakuin Kyoto Ekimae School tasted the coffee presented to KCG by Goroka University in the Independent State of Papua New Guinea and the Embassy of Papua New Guinea in Japan as a token of appreciation for the donation of personal computers through the Overseas Computer Education Support Activities (IDCE).The students seemed to be fully satisfied with a warm cup of tea after class and were thinking about their new like-minded friends in Papua New Guinea, 4600km away.
+It's delicious and authentic."On Friday, October 9, students and faculty members at Kyoto Computer Gakuin Kyoto Ekimae Campus enjoyed coffee donated to KCG by the University of Goroka in Papua New Guinea and the Embassy of Papua New Guinea in Japan as a token of appreciation for the donation of computers through the Overseas Computer Education Support Activities (IDCE).On this autumn day, with occasional chilly winds blowing, the students were satisfied with a hot drink after class and were thinking of their new like-minded friends in Papua New Guinea, 4,600 kilometers away.

-This time, KCG gave 53 computers to the university.The coffee was served with a commemorative gift at a ceremony to receive the donated computers held at Goroka University on September 22.The coffee is Blue Mountain, a specialty of Goroka, and when combined with the gift from the Embassy of Japan in Goroka, the total is 3,000 grams, or about 300 cups.
-A long line of students lined up in front of the temporary "coffee counter" set up in front of the school in front of Kyoto Station, and each of them enjoyed the authentic taste of the coffee by pouring milk into it.
+KCG donated 53 computers to the university.The coffee was received with a commemorative gift at a ceremony held at Goroka University on September 22 to receive the donated computers.The Blue Mountain coffee is a specialty of Goroka, and when combined with a separate gift from the Embassy of Goroka in Japan, the total amount of coffee is 3,000 grams, or about 300 cups.
+A long line of students formed in front of the "coffee counter" set up temporarily in front of the Kyoto Ekimae School, each adding their own milk and enjoying the authentic taste.

 Independent State of Papua New Guinea

 It consists of the eastern half of New Guinea Island in the South Pacific Ocean, just south of the equator and north of Australia, and about 600 surrounding islands.Its area is 462,000 square kilometers, about 1.25 times that of Japan.The population is about 6 million and the capital is Port Moresby.The tropical climate is hot and humid, with wet and dry seasons.Major industries include mining and petroleum, with coffee, cocoa, and marine products as specialties.In 1975, the country gained independence from Australia.